tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/1/LP-04-Stu_The_Big_Short.md

   ![short-exit.png](Images/short-exit.png)

-* Plotting the closing prices of VNQ, a 50-day moving average, and a 100-day moving average overlaid with marker symbols indicating short position entry and exit trades shows that if you had an algorithm utilizing a short position dual moving average crossover strategy during the 2008 recession, you would have *made* money rather than *lose* money like most other investors during tha time.
+* Plotting the closing prices of VNQ, a 50-day moving average, and a 100-day moving average overlaid with marker symbols indicating short position entry and exit trades shows that if you had an algorithm utilizing a short position dual moving average crossover strategy during the 2008 recession, you would have *made* money rather than *lose* money like most other investors during that time.

   ![short-dual-ma-crossover-plot](Images/short-dual-ma-crossover-plot.png)